Frederick-S/markote/README.md

 2. Clone the code
 3. Add your own `Application Id` and `Application secret` to `config.py` or add them as environment variables
 4. Run `yarn && yarn build`
-5. Create an isolated Python environment and run `python setup.py install` in it
+5. Create an isolated Python virtual environment and run `python setup.py install` in it
 6. Run `python run.py` to start the app
 7. Navigate to `http://localhost:5000/`